How we work

 Community-driven development

-- Contribution area (psychology, UX/UI design, frontend, backend, DevOps, accessibility, learning experience design, user research)
+- What you'd like to work on (psychology, design, frontend, backend, DevOps, accessibility, learning design, user research)